CS361-S25/ca-assignment-arroyoruizj/README.md

 Jared Arroyo Ruiz

 ### Acknowledgments
 This project was inspired by Anya E. Vostinar's Neighbor Finder and Gradients Lab.
+It builds upon a foundational understanding of these labs and was developed as part of Anya's Digital Evolution and Artificial Life Cellular Automaton Homework Assignment in Spring 2025.

+Additionally, tools like GitHub Copilot and Gemini were utilized to assist in writing comments and formatting this README file, ensuring clarity and consistency throughout the documentation.